Johannes Rindal

 Johannes Rindal (born 22 February 1984 in Dovre) is a Norwegian politician for the Centre Party.

 He served as a deputy representative to the Norwegian Parliament from Oppland during the term 2005–2009.

-On the local level he has been a member of Dovre municipality council.
+On the local level he has been a member of the municipal council for Dovre Municipality.

 He was the leader of the Centre Youth from 2009 to 2011.